 Master Linux—the operating system of choice

-Linux is the operating system of choice for servers, network infrastructure, embedded systems, and mobile devices.
-In our Linux Programming and Administration professional certificate program you will learn both core and advanced Linux skills needed to work at top companies in Silicon Valley.
+In our Linux Programming and Administration professional certificate program, you learn both the core and advanced Linux skills you'll need to work on servers, network infrastructure, embedded systems, and mobile devices at top companies in Silicon Valley.

 Choose your emphases of study